TAP Air Portugal

-TAP Air Portugal is the currently state-owned flag carrier airline of Portugal, headquartered at Lisbon Airport which also serves as its hub.
+TAP Air Portugal is the flag carrier of Portugal, headquartered at Lisbon Airport which also serves as its hub.
 TAP – Transportes Aéreos Portugueses – has been a member of the Star Alliance since 2005 and operates on average 2,500 flights a week to 90 destinations in 34 countries worldwide.
-The company has a fleet of 100 aircraft, all of which are manufactured by Airbus with the exception of 22 aircraft manufactured by Embraer and ATR, operating on behalf of the regional airline TAP Express.
+As of May 2019 the company has a fleet of 100 aircraft, all of which are manufactured by Airbus with the exception of 19 aircraft manufactured by Embraer, operating on behalf of the regional airline TAP Express.

 The airline was established on 14 March 1945 and began commercial services on 19 September 1946.
 Having been founded as a national institution, the airline was privatised for the first time in its history during 1953.
-Throughout its existence, TAP has alternated interminably between public and private ownership.
+Throughout its existence, TAP has alternated between public and private ownership.

-In 1965 it bought its first Boeing-built jetliner, the 707.
+In 1965, it bought its first Boeing-built jetliner, the 707.
 In 1967, the airline became the first in Europe to exclusively operate jets.
 In 1979, the airline underwent a modernisation programme, changing its name to TAP Air Portugal.
 By the end of the decade, the airline operated a fleet of 32 modern airliners that served in excess of 40 destinations on four continents.
 During the 1980s, the fleet of Boeing 707s and 747s was replaced with Lockheed L-1011 TriStars and Airbus A310s on long-haul routes.
 In 1983, TAP started operating its first Boeing 737-200s on short-haul routes.
 By the late 1990s, TAP had sold its Boeing 727s and 737s, replacing them with Airbus A319, A320 and A321 aircraft.
 Its Lockheed L-1011 TriStars were also replaced by Airbus A340s.
-These changes led to TAP becoming ever since an Airbus-only operator and exclusive customer of the European aircraft manufacturer.
+These changes led to TAP becoming an Airbus-only operator and exclusive customer of the European aircraft manufacturer ever since.

-The current Portuguese government has unveiled plans to reprivatize the airline.
-The Portuguese Court of Audits has been highly critical of the public intervention on TAP.
-The U.S. Department of Transportation announced 'historic' enforcement actions against six airlines, including TAP: $126.5 million in required refunds paid and a $1.1 million penalty, 'for extreme delays in providing refunds'.
+In 2022, the Portuguese government has unveiled plans to reprivatise the airline.
+The Portuguese Court of Audits has been highly critical of the public intervention on behalf of TAP.
+In 2022, the U.S. Department of Transportation announced 'historic' enforcement actions against six airlines, including TAP: $126.5 million in required refunds paid and a $1.1 million penalty, 'for extreme delays in providing refunds'.